April 13, 2017

-On Founder’s Day, UVA and the Thomas Jefferson Foundation, the private, nonprofit corporation that has owned and operated Monticello since 1923, join together to present the Thomas Jefferson Foundation Medals to recognize achievements of those who embrace endeavors in which Jefferson, author of the Declaration of Independence and third U.S. president, held in high regard.
+On Founder’s Day, UVA and the Thomas Jefferson Foundation, the private, nonprofit corporation that has owned and operated Monticello since 1923, join together to present the Thomas Jefferson Foundation Medals to recognize achievements of those who embrace endeavors in which Jefferson, author of the Declaration of Independence and third U.S. president, excelled and held in high regard.

 In addition to a formal dinner at Monticello, the medalists will be recognized at a luncheon in the Dome Room of the Rotunda.
-It is at this luncheon where Terry Sullivan, president of UVA, and Leslie Greene Bowman, president and CEO of the Thomas Jefferson Foundation, will present this year's medalists with UVA's highest external honor, the Thomas Jefferson Foundation Medals.
+It is at this luncheon where Teresa Sullivan, president of UVA, and Leslie Greene Bowman, president and CEO of the Thomas Jefferson Foundation, will present this year's medalists with the Thomas Jefferson Foundation Medals.

 While on Grounds, the medalists in Architecture, Law, Citizen Leadership, and Global Innovation will also give a free public lecture in their field of expertise (schedule).The Citizen Leadership medalist, Alice Waters, will also be the featured keynote speaker at Monticello’s commemoration of Jefferson’s 274th birthday at 10 a.m. on April 13.
 More information about the celebration, which is free and open to the public, can be found on Monticello's website.

 Additionally, on Founder’s Day, the University plants a tree in celebration of a member of the UVA community who has made significant, lasting contributions to University life.
 This name of this year’s recipient will be announced in March 2017.

 The UVA Today article announcing this year's recipients can be found here.